lipp/login-with/README.md

 - `LW_COOKIE_MAXAGE` - The max age of the store cookie, defaults to 10 days
 - `LW_PROFILE_COOKIENAME` - The profile's cookie name, defaults to `profile`
 - `LW_JWT_COOKIENAME` - The JSON Web Token's (JWT) cookie name, defaults to `jwt`
+- `LW_DYNAMIC_SCOPE` - When set allows you to customize the scopes used in an authentication request, defaults to off

 ## GitHub specific environment variables